joonty/vim-phpqa/README.md

 However, **don't** set the `--report=` argument, as it won't work!

-For all the commands, you can specify the executable:
+For all the commands, you can override the executable:

 ```vim
 " PHP executable